top of page

 How LPBF works

 Laser Powder Bed Fusion (LPBF) is also known as Selective Laser Melting (SLM) or Direct Metal Laser Sintering (DMLS).
-This technology requires an inert gas atmosphere and a laser whose thermal energy is used to melt metal powder which is stored in a powder bed.
-As this happens repetitively layer by layer, the material is fused together.
+This technology requires an inert gas atmosphere and a laser to melt metal powder which is stored in a powder bed.

-LPBF by the numbers
+LPBF by the Numbers

-Max Build Size: 500 mm x 500 mm x 500 mm (Standard)
+500 mm x 500 mm x 500 mm (Standard)

-Minimum Wall Thickness: 0.8 mm (depending on geometry)
+0.8 mm (depending on geometry)

-Dimensional Accuracy: +/- 0.3% with a minimum of 0.3 mm
++/- 0.3% with a minimum of 0.3 mm

-Key feature: Oversized parts
+Key Feature: Oversized Parts

 Looking for bigger parts?
 You're in the right place.